Developer Guide

 - Will need to implement some kind of placeholder text for

-s without a message when displaying reminders in the user interface. - Will have to be more careful in implementation of reminder commands to allow for an optional field.
+Reminders without a message when displaying reminders in the user interface. - Will have to be more careful in implementation of reminder commands to allow for an optional field.

 - Will need to implement some kind of placeholder text for